-300. DSC 201- 2.ii- The Enlightenment (1)
+300. DSC 201- 2.3- The Enlightenment and the Advent of Periodical Essays (1)

 The Enlightenment, also known as the Age of Reason, was a cultural and intellectual movement that dominated Europe in the 17th and 18th centuries, influencing literature, philosophy, science, and politics.
 In English literature, the Enlightenment emphasized reason, logic, and empirical evidence over tradition, faith, and superstition.
 Writers sought to understand the world through rational inquiry and to promote ideals like individual liberty, scientific progress, and social reform.